 Tips to Cool Aquarium Water

 Certainly an icepack will cool the water; however, the drastic temperature difference traumatizes the bacterial colonies growing on the filter media.
-It's usually not recommend ice or cold water packs inside a filter.
+It's usually not recommended to put ice or cold water packs inside a filter.

 An alternative for aquariums with a canister filter is to lengthen the outlet tube enough so that it may be placed in a bucket full of ice.
 The water will be chilled after it leaves the pump, which will not affect the bacteria on the filter media.